 Keeping a record of changes on your WordPress site is certainly a good thing to do, but you can’t keep your eye peeled on the logs 24/7 – you need to run your business.
-Hence, WP Security Audit Log also has the following tools:
+Hence, WP Activity Log also has the following tools:

 - Email Notifications: you can configure the plugin to send you an email whenever something specific happens on your WordPress site.
 For example, when there is an unusual login out of office hours, or from an unusual location, or when a new plugin is installed.